-Assurances on Controls (internal): Positive assurances on Controls (external): Reports to Board regarding any system wid Regular progress feedback to F&amp;P on system Updates and feedback at TMT and ELT in or Engagement with Governors in order to get Engagement with staff though managers, see em change order to update on system change or 'blockers' et feedback and update them on progress NHSE/I agreement of plans Minutes of CMB Gaps in control: Actions to close gaps in control: Review due: Progress on action: Risk to delivery: System wide governance to oversee the STP not fully embedded Work with system leaders and other senior stakeholders to embed governance structure [ACTION OWNER CEO] 31/01/2018 Further refinement of STP Governance underway to he decision making process MH System Delivery Board unable to put robust programme structures into place, owing to system changes not yet having taken place Work with STP central team re co-ordination of release of key project personnel.
+Assurances on Controls (internal): Positive assurances on Controls (external): - Reports to Board regarding any system wide changes or risks NHSE/I agreement of plans - Regular progress feedback to F&P on system change - Updates and feedback at TMT and ELT in order to update on system change or 'blockers' Minutes of CMB - Engagement with Governors in order to get feedback and update them on progress - Engagement with staff though managers, staff side, focus groups etc.

+Gaps in control: Actions to close gaps in control: Review due: Progress on action: Risk to delivery: System wide governance to oversee the STP not fully embedded Work with system leaders and other senior stakeholders to embed governance structure [ACTION OWNER CEO] 31/01/2018 Further refinement of STP Governance underway to help decision making process Extreme MH System Delivery Board unable to put robust programme structures into place, owing to system changes not yet having taken place Work with STP central team re co-ordination of release of key project personnel.
 Full alignment with the CCG QUIP agenda 31/01/2018 On-going issue.
 However, STP Board are reviewing and organisations have been asked to nominate staff High Lack of clarity around collaboration and competition Continue working with NHSI to gain clarity [ACTION OWNER DSD] 31/01/2018 No up-date received.
 Generally working towards collaboration where possible Continue working with NHSI to gain clarity Medium Issues of communication owing to divergent messages between NHSE and NHSI.
-This includes Turnaround Directors within CCG's Communication between differing groups - replay the message [ACTION OWNER DSD] 31/01/2018 New CCG CEO and CFO now in-place, early signs of greater convergence but the NHSI/E differences remai n High Lack of long term strategic partnerships to deliver quality, sustainable services Aim to develop partnerships through collaborative working [ACTION OWNER DSD] 31/01/2018 MHSTP workshop on 9th November looked at workforce.
+This includes Turnaround Directors within CCG's Communication between differing groups - replay the message [ACTION OWNER DSD] 31/01/2018 New CCG CEO and CFO now in-place, early signs of greater convergence but the NHSI/E differences remain High Lack of long term strategic partnerships to deliver quality, sustainable services Aim to develop partnerships through collaborative working [ACTION OWNER DSD] 31/01/2018 MHSTP workshop on 9th November looked at workforce.
 Voluntary sector involved and are providing key links to all programme areas as well as overarching work.
-Lack of clinical capacity within DHCFT to fully contribute to system wide programmes of change To be fully involved in clinic and professional reference groups using key clinical staff and their capacity appropriately [ACTION OWNER DSD] 31/01/2018 Clinicians keen to be involved.
-If they are unable to attend meetings then discussions are taking place outside of formal meetings Medium Lack of engagement with staff internally and staff from other organisations who will be key to success Development of a robust 'Engagement Plan' overseen by the MH System Delivery Board.[ACTION OWNER CEO/DSD] 31/03/2018 MH STP launch event held 1/8/2017, involving over 10 people from variety of organisations including DHCFT.
+Medium Lack of clinical capacity within DHCFT to fully contribute to system wide programmes of change To be fully involved in clinic and professional reference groups using key clinical staff and their capacity appropriately [ACTION OWNER DSD] 31/01/2018 Clinicians keen to be involved.
+If they are unable to attend meetings then discussions are taking place outside of formal meetings Medium Lack of engagement with staff internally and staff from other organisations who will be key to success Development of a robust 'Engagement Plan' overseen by the MH System Delivery Board.[ACTION OWNER CEO/DSD] 31/03/2018 MH STP launch event held 1/8/2017, involving over 100 people from variety of organisations including DHCFT.
 Further workshop held 9/11/2017 with over 70 attendees.
 Information distributed to 100+ people.
-Further workshop planned for 8/3/2018 ) Low Gaps in assurances: Actions to close gaps in assurances: Review due: Progress on action: Risk to delivery.
-Feedback from system wide groups Maintenance of relationships and involvement in relevant groups [ACTION OWNER CO/DSD] Completed On-going attendance at system wide meetings by key people Achieved The provision of reliable system wide information Maintenance of relationships and involvement in relevant groups [ACTION OWNER CO/DSD] 31/01/2018 Working with Public Health who are leading the information management area and the development or 'turning the curve' metrics f
+Further workshop planned for 8/3/2018 Low Gaps in assurances: Actions to close gaps in assurances: Review due: Progress on action: Risk to delivery.
+Feedback from system wide groups Maintenance of relationships and involvement in relevant groups [ACTION OWNER CO/DSD] Completed On-going attendance at system wide meetings by key people Achieved The provision of reliable system wide information Maintenance of relationships and involvement in relevant groups [ACTION OWNER CO/DSD] 31/01/2018 Working with Public Health who are leading the information management area and the development of 'turning the curve' metrics Medium